-Details: the event will be held at the conference facility in Glenwood, MN; $35 per person (really, it’s true) or $100 for three from the same district; lunch and snacks are included.
+It’s official.
+We’re gathering at the conference facility in Glenwood, MN.
+It’s an astounding $35 per person (really, it’s true!) or $100 for three from the same district; lunch and snacks are included.

 Our spring conference was April 30-May 1.
 Thanks to members who provided the bulk of the program through breakout sessions.
 Use this link to the conference wiki to get resources.